charleslavon/ft-allowance-agent/README.md

 3. Sustainability & Future Features (35 seconds)
   - To sustain our committment to open source, the Divvy Bot applies a fee of 1% of the output token per swap.
-  - This revenue will fund future enhancements to what we hope will be part of our unique Intellectual Property, our asset optimization algorithm, which currently takes a randomized approach the ideal quantities of tokens to swap into stablecoins while maintaining a minimum diveristy of an accounts tokens.
-This can be extended to consider SOV from a token's crypto twitter community, a user's conformtable risk level, and marco economic factors.
+  - This revenue will fund future enhancements to what we hope will be part of our unique Intellectual Property, our asset optimization algorithm, which currently takes a randomized approach to determine the ideal quantities of tokens to swap into stablecoins while maintaining a minimum diveristy ratio across an accounts tokens.
+This can be extended to consider SOV from a token's crypto twitter community, a user's comfortable risk level, and marco economic factors.

 4. **Wrap-up (10s)**
    - Portfolio dashboard view